Sillybutts/PumpActionSkewer/README.md

 ## Printing Info

-## Misc.

 All STLs were exported in print orientation.
 STEP and F3D are also provided.

+## Misc.

+**If you make any of my designs, I'd love to see yours!
+Feel free to message me on Discord (Sillybutts#5905) or tag me on a post on Reddit (u/SillyTheGamer).**

 **If you are having issues with any of my designs, let me know on Discord (Sillybutts#5905) or Reddit (u/SillyTheGamer).**